Mumbai to Singapore via Chennai: Jio Deploying 'Largest' Under-Sea Cable System. All You Need To Know

 India at Center of International Network Map

 Both IAX and IEX will place India at the center of the international network map for the first time in the history of fiber optic submarine telecommunications, Reliance Jio said.
-Also Read - American Singer Ariana Grande Ties Knot With Dalton Gomez In An Intimate Ceremony
+Also Read - India Seamers Can Perform Anywhere in The World: Neil Wagner

 “Jio is at the forefront of India’s explosive growth in digital services and data consumption.
 To meet the demands of Streaming Video, Remote Workforce, 5G, IoT, and beyond, Jio is taking a leadership role in the construction of the first of its kind, India-centric IAX and IEX subsea systems,” said Mathew Oommen, President, Reliance Jio.
 “Implementing these critical initiatives in the shadow of a global pandemic is a challenge, but the ongoing pandemic has only accelerated the digital transformation and the necessity of high-performance global connectivity for the delivery of a richer experience to enterprises and consumers,” he said.